eugenielm/Inflaskart/README.md

 Then you will be prompted for your email address and password.
 More info: https://docs.djangoproject.com/en/1.10/intro/tutorial02/#introducing-the-django-admin

-7. You can access the admin page in your browser by typing in the following URL:
+6. You can access the admin page in your browser by typing in the following URL:
 'localhost:8000/admin/‘
-You need to create plenty of stores, products and availabilities.
+The more stores, products and availabilities you create, the better!
+(don't forget to create state instances as well)

-8. Then access your index page in your browser on 'localhost:8000/grocerystore/‘, and have fun!
+7. Then access the Inflaskart index page in your browser on 'localhost:8000/grocerystore/‘, and have fun!

 How to run the tests